szatko/romanowski.github.io/_posts/toolfriendly/2015-03-20-pattern-matching.md

 }
 ```

-Then when we place breakpoint inside case body - it will be hit only when the body is about to be invoked.
+When we place a breakpoint inside a case body, it will be hit only when the body is about to be invoked.